Dinesh-Narasimhan/GeoSentioMap/README.md

 - Images used in this project are from **Pexels.com**, which provides free-to-use content under the [Pexels License](https://www.pexels.com/license/).
 - All images are copyright-safe and used for non-commercial, educational purposes.
 - Model and code are released for learning and demonstration only.

+---

+We plan to scale the model to include more cities, refine emotional categories, incorporate real-time weather APIs, and crowdsource feedback to improve accuracy and personalization.